You are here

 Engineering and Sciences (4)

 This requirement is met by completion of one course from each of four of the following seven areas: digital systems, electrical science, information and computer science, mechanics (solid and fluid), materials science, systems analysis, and thermal science and transfer processes.
 Students are expected to have acquired digital-computer programming capability before their sophomore year.
-The programming capability is generally satisfied by Engineering 103L (53L).
+The programming capability is satisfied by Engineering 103L (53L) or CompSci 201.